eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-architecture.md

 2. **Blob Pools**: Unlike legacy pools, blob pools maintain a priority heap for transaction eviction but incorporate distinct mechanisms for operation.
 Notably, the implementation of blob pools is well-documented, with an extensive comments section available for review [here](https://github.com/ethereum/go-ethereum/blob/064f37d6f67a012eea0bf8d410346fb1684004b4/core/txpool/blobpool/blobpool.go#L132).
 A key feature of blob pools is the use of logarithmic functions in their eviction queues.

+Note that these examples are using go-ethereum, specific naming and implementation details might differ in various clients while main principles stays the same.

 ### EVM

 [Wiki - EVM](/wiki/EL/evm.md)